Staré Město (Frýdek-Místek District)

 Staré Město (Altstadt, Stare Miasto) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,500 inhabitants.

 Etymology

-The name literally means 'old town' in Czech.
+In Czech, the name literally means 'old town'.
 It was used to distinguish from the newly established town of Frýdek.

 Geography

 Staré Město is located south of Frýdek-Místek and is urbanistically fused with this city.
 It is located about 16 km south of Ostrava, in the historical region of Cieszyn Silesia.
 It lies in the Moravian-Silesian Foothills.
 The municipality is situated at the confluence of the Ostravice and Morávka rivers.